Landmarks

 The Mysteries of Stonehenge

 For millennia, Stonehenge has amazed and confounded visitors and archaeologists alike.
-What is it for?
-How as it built?
+The massive awe-inspiring circle of stones was obviously important to its prehistoric builders.
+But what is it for?
+How did they build it?
 And why?

 5:25m watch